ssettle3/Westside-SOG/README.md

 npm run start
 ```

-You will also need a `.env` file with the following keys which you can obtain through Parse and The Movie Database respectively.
+You will need a `.env` file with the following keys which you can obtain through [Parse](https://www.back4app.com/) and [TMDB](https://www.themoviedb.org/) respectively.

 ```
 REACT_APP_PARSE_URL=